williamstark01/annotation_setup/scripts/annotation_setup/README.md

 Furthermore, the setup script generates a `.envrc` file with all environment variables required by the annotation pipeline, which is automatically loaded by [direnv](https://direnv.net/) and isolates the annotation state from all other annotations and the user system-wide environment configuration.

+The directory for the annotation is created by default in the `/nfs/production/panda/ensembl/<username>/annotations/` directory and has the format `<Scientific_name>-<assembly accession>` but it can be also specified as an argument.

 ## enscode setup